mmaschenk/jekyll-test/index.md

 ## How does it work?
 You can apply for an AWS account by filling in this form **todo** and agreeing to our [terms of use]({% link 10-policy/termsofuse.md %})

-A member of the Cloud4Research team will then schedule a meeting to discuss your infrastructure and support needs and your budget requirements.
+A member of the Cloud4Research team will then schedule a meeting to discuss your infrastructure and support needs and your [financial requirements]({% link 10-policy/finance.md %}).

 ## What do you get?
 An AWS account with management rights.
 A limited initial budget to help get you started.
 The option to supply a project code for further expenses.
 Monthly and threshold budget notification emails.
 No more personal credit cards!